Enriching continuous Lagrange finite element approximation spaces using neural networks: Prior construction using parametric PINNs

 The first idea of PINNs comes from the observation that, by construction, neural networks with smooth activation functions are nothing but smooth functions of their weights and inputs.
 Therefore, neural networks form natural candidates for approximating solutions to PDEs, especially with the advent of automatic differentiation tools.
 In our case, a PINN is a neural network that takes $d+p$ inputs, where $d$ is the dimension of the space variable $\bm{x} \in \Omega$ and $p$ is the number of parameters $\bm{\mu} \in \mathcal{M}$.
 We denote by $u_{\theta}(\bm{x},\bm{\mu})$ the output, where $\theta$ are the learnable weights of the network.
 Classically, this neural network is a coordinate-based neural network, such as a multi-layer perceptron (MLP).

-\begin{remark} In \cref{sec:numerical_results}, we need some notations describing how this PINN has been constructed.
-In particular, we will note $\sigma$ the MLP activation function, and \textit{layers} will describe an integer sequence describing the number of neurons associated with each layer of the MLP.
-For training, we will note \textit{lr} for the learning rate and $n_\text{epochs}$ the number of epochs considered, as well as \textit{decay} the multiplicative factor of the learning rate decay considered every $20$ epochs thanks to Pytorch's StepLR scheduler.
-Where this is not specified, the batch size will correspond to the number of collocation points chosen.
-The Adam optimizer~\cite{KinBa2015} will be considered during training, but in some cases, we will switch to the LBFGS optimizer~\cite{nocedal_quasi_newton_2006} at the $n_\text{switch}$-th epoch. \end{remark}
+It depends on several used-defined hyperparameters, to be specified in the numerical experiments.

 Once this network is defined, solving the PDE can be rewritten as a minimization problem on $\theta$, namely finding the optimal weights $\theta^\star$ that satisfy the following minimization problem: